Yoram Gross: Blinky Bill

-In 1992, Gross released Blinky Bill: The Mischievous Koala, based upon the Australian children's classic by Dorothy Wall.
+In 1992 Gross released Blinky Bill: The Mischievous Koala, based on the Australian children's classic by Dorothy Wall.
 This film featured an Australian koala and introduced Blinky Bill to an international audience.
 Blinky Bill generated one of Australia's most successful merchandising programs, bringing in millions of dollars in export earnings.

-In 1993, Yoram Gross Film Studio diversified into animated series for television.
+In 1993 Yoram Gross Film Studio diversified into animated series for television.
 The first two of the Blinky Bill series, The Adventures of Blinky Bill and Blinky Bill's Extraordinary Excursion, totalled 52 half-hour episodes and achieved significant international success, particularly in Europe.

 After Blinky Bill, Gross co-produced the series Tabaluga (26 half hours) with EM.TV & Merchandising AG, which became a top-rated children's show in Germany.
-An animated series adapting Australia's best-known kangaroo, Skippy, was completed in 1998, whereupon the studio commenced the animation of Flipper and Lopaka.
-Both series comprise 26 half-hour episodes.
+An animated series adapting Australia's best-known kangaroo, Skippy, was completed in 1998, whereupon the studio commenced the animation of Flipper & Lopaka.
+Both series respectively comprise 26 and 78 half-hour episodes.

 Later career

 In March 1999, EM.TV a 50% share ownership in Yoram Gross Film Studio acquired from Village Roadshow Limited to form Yoram Gross-EM.TV Pty Ltd (YGEM) was created.
 This new partnership marked the transition from a family business to a world brand.
 EM.TV and YGEM committed to the production of 10 new series over the next five years.

-In the following year, the studio has been worked with the Canadian Nelvana to plan an animated adaptation of Dav Pilkey's Dumb Bunnies.
+In the following year the studio worked with the Canadian Nelvana to plan an animated adaptation of Dav Pilkey's Dumb Bunnies.

 The new millennium cemented Gross and EM.TV's position as the number-one family entertainment business in the Australian country and supplier of quality children's content to the world.
 The studio completed a second series of both Tabaluga and Flipper and Lopaka, as well as a brand new series, Old Tom.

 The Seven Network programmed a dedicated block of television produced by Yoram Gross – a fulfilment of its commitment to screen quality 'C classified' drama for children.
 Gross and EM.TV also launched the Junior TV channel in Germany, but shut down in many years later.

-Gross's autobiography, My Animated Life was released in April 2011.
+Gross's autobiography, My Animated Life, was released in April 2011.